kaszperro/slick-dnn/README.md

 ### Examples:

-* In examples directory there is a MNIST linear classifier, which scores over 96% accuracy.
+* In examples directory there is a MNIST linear classifier, which scores over 96% accuracy on test set.

-* In examples directory there is also MNIST CNN classifier, with over 98% accuracy.
+* In examples directory there is also MNIST CNN classifier, which scored 99.19% accuracy on test set.
+One epoch of training takes about 290 seconds.
+It took 7 epochs to reach 99.19% accuracy (~30 min).
+Time measured on i5-4670k

 * Sequential model creation:
 ```python